EMerckx/raspberry-project/README.md

 # raspberrypi-project
-Raspberry pi project to create a rover
+Raspberry pi project to create a rover.
+The rover's name is Wanderlust.

 ## Compile and run
 On the Raspberry Pi, the g++ version is 4.6 and doesn't support -std=c++11.
 That is why we use g++-4.7.